iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent Operators.md

 \end{aligned}
 $$

-Observe that this is the definition of $\mathcal J_A$ being a firmly-nonexpansiev operator.
+Observe that this is the definition of $\mathcal J_A$ being a firmly-nonexpansive operator.
 In addition, a firmly non-expansive operator is a single valued operator because it's already non-expansive.
 It's evident from above by setting $u = v$, then $x = y$ from the inequality.
 To see that $T$ is a full domain operator, apply the observations we made about resolvent operators at the start of the file.